nvim-pack/nvim-spectre/README.md

 * what is Spectre?
 > I want create a `Search Panel` but this name is not cool.
 > so I get the hero name from a game.
-> Spectre has a skill to find enemy on global map so i use it:)
+> Spectre has a skill to find enemy on global map so I use it:)